vlakarados/ReRouter/README.md

 + `numeric` instead of `[0-9]+`.
 + `alphanumeric` instead of `[a-zA-Z0-9]+`.
 + `any` instead of `[a-zA-Z0-9$-_.+!*\'(),]+`.
-+ Create your own pattern.
++ Create and register your own pattern.

 #### Named routes
 + Routes can be named, then matched.